letsencrypt/boulder/test/challtestsrv/README.md

     curl -X POST -d '{"host":"_acme-challenge.example.com."}' localhost:8056/clear-txt

-## The `test/challsrv` package
+## The `test/challtestsrv` package

-The `test/challsrv` package can be used as a library by another program to avoid needing to manage an external `challsrv` binary or use the HTTP based management interface.
+The `test/challtestsrv` package can be used as a library by another program to avoid needing to manage an external `challtestsrv` binary or use the HTTP based management interface.
 This is used by the Boulder `load-generator` command to manage its own in-process HTTP-01 challenge server.